 a prescription drug posited to have immune modulating and anti-viral properties.
-It’s generic name is Inosiplex or Immunovir.
+It’s brand name is Imunovir.
 A synthetic purine derivative it is a precursor to adenosine which modulates many physiological processes including inflammation.

 Isoprinosine’s manufacturer Newport Pharmaceutical reports Isoprinosine is registered for use in over 40 countries to treat a variety of infections including several herpesviruses.
 Recent studies have examined its effects in subacute sclerosing pancephalitis, a rare brain inflammation caused by a herpes virus (negligible), genital warts (positive), ‘recurrent childhood infections’ (positive) and again subacute sclerosing pancephalits (a larger study – this time positive ).

 Studies suggest that isoprinosine may be able to increase natural killer cell functioning, stimulate the production of cytotoxic T-cells, increase the production of the IL-1,IL-2 and IFN-y cytokines, enhance the transition of B-cells into antibody producing plasma cells and helps to ‘turn on’ neutrophils, monocytes and macrophages.

 Isoprinosine is not licensed by the FDA and is not available for purchase in the US.
 Isoprinosine can be purchased online at Rivex Biopharma and Life Extension.
 Newport Pharmaceuticals is a small pharmaceutical company focused entirely on Isoprinosine.
 It has been pursuing Isoprinosine as a treatment for chronic fatigue syndrome in the US since 1999.
 Isoprinosine joins Ampligen and Nexavir in a group of anti-viral and/or immunomodulatoryprescription drugs produced by small pharmaceutical companies that have yet to be licensed in the U.S.